matildao-pane/Secure-online-messaging-service/README.md

 #### Sequence diagram:

-Sequence diagrams of the comunication phase:
+Sequence diagram to request the user list:

 ![flow_Op1](/Documentation/opcode1.png)

+Sequence diagram to send an RTT, accept it or refuse it, then starting the comunication with the other user:

 ![flow_Op234](/Documentation/opcode234.png)